Dan Repacholi: Political career

 In October 2021, Repacholi was selected as the Australian Labor Party candidate for the Division of Hunter for the 2022 Australian federal election.
 He was endorsed by the Labor leader Anthony Albanese and the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU).
 Some rank and file Labor members were angry with the lack of a rank and file vote to choose Repacholi as a candidate, in addition to his support of coal mining.

+After the re-election of the Labor government in the 2025 Australian federal election, Repacholi was named Special Envoy for Men's Health in the second Albanese ministry.

 Views

-Repacholi has stated a focus on supporting the mining industry, and improving employment opportunities for tradespeoples, trainees and apprentices.
+Repacholi has stated a focus on supporting the mining industry, and improving employment opportunities for tradesmen, trainees and apprentices.
 Repacholi has suggested that opponents of coal mining should "sit in the dark and freeze” in winter.

 After competing in the 2010 Commonwealth Games in New Delhi, India, Repacholi described the country as a "shit hole" on social media.
 He has also published sexually explicit comments on social media and followed Instagram accounts featuring naked women posing with assault rifles and near-naked women in sexually provocative poses.
 Repacholi has apologised publicly for making these comments and deleted his Instagram account.

+Repacholi supports the creation of a ministry for men, including a position focused on men's health.